 STELAR Webinar: Digital Badging in ITEST Projects

-Join STELAR on Tuesday, March 28, from 3-4 pm ET as we explore the use of digital badges in two ITEST projects!
+On Tuesday, March 28, STELAR explored the use of digital badges in two ITEST projects.

 Like traditional merit badges, digital badges are earned by learning new skills, but unlike their embroidered counterparts, each digital badge contains an electronic record of the specific competencies that have been mastered.
 Digital badges are an exciting way to motivate and engage participants, accurately measure progress, and channel enthusiasm for learning new technologies.
 Especially useful for out-of-school programs, digital badges are an innovative way to deliver curriculum modules, for both instructors and students!

-During this webinar we will hear from two ITEST projects as they explain their digital badging processes, and how they plan to employ badges in their project work.
-Speakers will include:
+During this webinar two ITEST projects explained their digital badging processes, and how they plan to employ badges in their project work.
+Speakers included:

 Project Co-PI Winifred Black of the Pennsylvania Statewide Afterschool/Youth Development Network (PSAYDN) - Project Accelerate shared how they established a working group for colleges, schools and non-profits who were using badges in their programs and services.
 PSAYDN has been designing a career exploration/development curriculum in conjunction with a hands-on science curriculum, with teachers, staff and students earning badges for their achievements.

 Andy Stutzman, Senior Technical Architect at Drexel University, discussed the Digital On-Ramps (DOR) program at Drexel University, which is using digital badges to track learning experiences for youth and adults.
 Through the NSF funded Kids as Urban Scientists grant, Drexel is working with several partners to provide a middle school science curriculum that will include activities linked to digital badges that students will earn along the way.
 Badges will also be included as part of the professional development provided to the teachers using the new curriculum.